giyu51/wake-word-detection/README.md

 5. Push to the branch (`git push origin feature-branch`).
 6. Open a pull request.

-## License
+## 📜 License

-[Specify the license under which the project is distributed, e.g., MIT License.]
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.